norlab-ulaval/norlab_controllers/README.md

 # norlab_controllers

-> A library for Norlab controllers
+> A library for NorLab controllers

 `norlabcontrollib` is a library with different control algorithms that were implemented and used on [Norlab](http://norlab.ulaval.ca)'s [robots](https://norlab.ulaval.ca/research/norlab-robots) in the field.